raub/gsom_console/README.md

 * `signal toggled(is_visible: bool)` - console visibility toggled.
     This is optional - if you use the default visibility logic that comes with this singleton.
 * `signal logged(rich_text: String)` - a log string was added.
 Only the latest addition is passed to the signal.
-The whole log text is available as `log_text` prop.
+The argument contains the added text as-is, including the newline.
+* `signal cleared()` - Cleared the console output by a call to `clear()`.

 **Properties**